 The installation of the 9mm barrel is the same as any other barrel and can be done without gunsmithing or other modifications.
 Since the back of the barrel is the same diameter and shape, and the barrel nut is the same, just torque the barrel nut and finish with the handguard of your choice.
 Just keep in mind that the 9mm barrel has different threads at the muzzle than the .223/5.56 to prevent you from installing an inadequate flash hider on your 9mm barrel.

 The massive one-piece bolt is a blowback type and replaces the standard two-piece .223/5.56mm bolt.
 While it uses the same charging handle and buffer, for the best performance you should install the heaviest buffer.

 Another modification made to the rifle would be using a special adapter to allow the use of smaller 9mm magazines.
 There are two types of conversion blocks: one inserted from beneath and held in position by the mag catch and the other from the top, held in by some bulge and lips.
 It is recommended to use the conversion adapter drop in from the top.

 The barrel lengths ranging from 16 inches for carbine conversions to pistol barrels that are just 3" long!

-Reviews of 9mm Conversion Kits for the AR-15
+Review of the Best 9mm Conversion Kits for the AR-15

 Below, we've created this brief guide to enable you to make an easier decision would you use a mag well block that converts your conventional AR-15 lower to accept either Colt or Glock magazines.